dcs619/dcs619.github.io/content/pages/1--projects/index.md

 Microsoft Dynamics

-Dynamics is a web-based CRM designed to manage leads and contracts.
+Dynamics is a web-based CRM for sales, marketing leads, and contracts.
 I led custom development and conversion of over 30k records from Salesforce, Excel, and a legacy marketing and contact system.

 EMRS